Breathing is a bodily function that we can control and regulate, making it is a useful tool in achieving a relaxed and clear state of mind.

 Is your breathing pattern stressful?

 Four breathing patterns are commonly associated with anxiety.
-Do any of them sound familiar?
+Do any of them sound familiar to you?

 1. Shallow Chest Breathing